Stottmann Research Lab

 Craniofacial malformations are a very common congenital defect.
 As the developing brain and face interact with each other during development and are often controlled by similar molecular pathways, we have a parallel interest in understanding the genetic basis of craniofacial development using both mouse models and human genetics.

-Our laboratory is located within the Research Foundation Building (R) of the Cincinnati Children's Hospital Medical Center.
-Dr. Stottmann is a faculty member of the Divisions of Human Genetics and Developmental Biology (joint appointment) as well as a mentor in the Molecular and Developmental Biology Graduate Program (MDB) and the Neuroscience Program at the University of Cincinnati College of Medicine.
-He also is an affiliate member of the UC Department of Molecular Genetics, Biochemistry and Microbiology.
+Our laboratory is located within the Research Foundation Building of the Cincinnati Children's.
+Rolf Stottmann, PhD, is a faculty member of the divisions of Human Genetics and Developmental Biology (joint appointment) as well as a mentor in the Molecular and Developmental Biology Graduate Program (MDB), the Neuroscience Program at the University of Cincinnati College of Medicine and the UC Department of Molecular Genetics, Biochemistry and Microbiology.